Swiss Rugby Federation

+The Swiss Rugby Federation (Fédération Suisse de Rugby Federazione Svizzera di Rugby Schweizerischer Rugby Verband)) is the national sports federation for rugby union and sevens rugby in Switzerland.
+Founded in 1972, the association has around 50 clubs and 180 teams.
+It has represented Switzerland in the World Rugby Federation since 1988 and in the continental association Rugby Europe since 1974.

 It currently runs the League A, League B, League C and League 1 national championships.
 The leading teams compete for the Swiss Cup in the League A, that for the 2012-2013 season is organized as follows :